RobQuistNL/GMModular/README.md

 BE WARNED
 =========
-As this script edits your main project, just be sure to ''ALWAYS HAVE A BACKUP''.
+As this script edits your main project, just be sure to **ALWAYS HAVE A BACKUP**.
 Using version control software is the best way.
 The other way is to copy your project to DropBox, USB, DVD, CD, 3,5" floppies, Tape, ZIP-Drive... or whatever you'd like.

-Just be aware that this script MAY NOT be fault-proof and MAY mess up your project.
+Just be aware that this script _MAY NOT_ be fault-proof and _MAY_ mess up your project.
 May this ever happen, please leave an issue in the issuetracker.